morzhovets/momo/README.md

 #### Usage

+This library is **header-only** and has zero dependencies.
-Just copy the folder [include/momo](https://github.com/morzhovets/momo/tree/branch_cpp11/include/momo) in your source code.
-This folder contains **only header files**.
+So you can just copy the folder [include/momo](https://github.com/morzhovets/momo/tree/branch_cpp11/include/momo) into your source code.

 Classes `set/map` and `unordered_set/map` are located in subfolder [stdish](https://github.com/morzhovets/momo/tree/branch_cpp11/include/momo/stdish), namespace `momo::stdish`.